loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 The astute reader might observe that matching positive and negative fragments "cancel" each other out.
-Linearity enforces that a positive fragment that creates a value, must be matched with a negative fragment, which destroys said value.
+Linearity enforces that a positive fragment that creates a value, must be matched with a negative fragment at some point, which destroys said value.

 === Lambda Compilation <lambdaLifting>
 Lambdas are still in the language even in the the last step before compilation,